ibexa/documentation-developer/docs/guide/request_lifecycle.md

 ### Concept flowchart

+The chart below introduces the logic of the request treatment.

 ![Simplified request lifecycle flowchart](img/request_lifecycle_concept.png)

+The next chart will detail how this is implemented using Symfony HTTP kernel listeners.

 ### Kernel events flowchart

-The following chart shows events, listeners and data added to the `Request` or the wrapping event object.
+The following chart shows events, listeners and attributes added to the request or its wrapping event object.

 <img src="../img/request_lifecycle_events.png" width="741" height="2061" style="max-height: none;" alt="Detailed request lifecycle flowchart organised around kernel events" />

-This schema is detailed below event by event.
+This schema is described below event by event.

 !!! tip